9 habits that wreck sleep

-“Fatty foods or heavy meals late at night can contribute to stomach discomfort resulting in poor sleep — either avoiding eating after dinner or having a light snack is best,” Malow says.
+“Fatty foods or heavy meals late at night can contribute to stomach discomfort resulting in poor sleep — either avoiding eating after dinner or having a light snack is best,” Malow said.

 Think that late-night glass of wine is helping your REM?
 Think again.
-Alcohol may make you sleepy, but it can also cause you to wake up during the night, Malow says.
+Alcohol may make you sleepy, but it can also cause you to wake up during the night, Malow said.

-“In some people, caffeine in the early afternoon can still contribute to problems sleeping,” Malow says.
+“In some people, caffeine in the early afternoon can still contribute to problems sleeping,” Malow said.

 Malow suggests giving yourself an hour of screen-free time before you hit the sack, but even 30 minutes will help.
 She suggests having a nighttime ritual that transitions you from your tech to prep for sleep: “For example, say goodnight to the phone and then take a warm bath prior to sleep.”

-Twenty to 30 minutes is ideal, Malow says.
-“That is because you can get a good dose of lighter stages of sleep without getting too deep into the deeper stages of sleep,” she says.
+Twenty to 30 minutes is ideal: “That is because you can get a good dose of lighter stages of sleep without getting too deep into the deeper stages of sleep,” she said.
 “When you get into deeper stages of sleep and then wake up, you can be excessively groggy.”
 Also, avoid napping too late in the afternoon, which could make it harder to fall asleep when bedtime truly hits.